wheaney/breezy-desktop/README.md

 ### Uninstalling

 If you wish to completely remove the installation, run the following: `sudo ~/bin/breezy_vulkan_uninstall`.
 This won't uninstall the base driver package, follow the instructions at the end of the uninstallation to do this manually.

+## Data Privacy Notice

+Your right to privacy and the protection of your personal data are baked into every decision around how your personal data is collected, handled and stored.
+Your personal data will never be shared, sold, or distributed in any form.

+### Data Collected

+In order to provide you with Supporter Tier features, this application and its backend services have to collect the following pieces of personal information:

+* Your email address is sent to this application's backend server from either the payment vendor (Ko-fi) or from your device (at your request).
+Your email address may be used immediately upon receipt in its unaltered form to send you a transactional email, but it is then hashed prior to storage.
+The unaltered form of your email address is never stored and can no longer be referenced.
+The hashed value is stored for later reference.
+  * Other personal data may be sent from the payment vendor, but is never utilized nor stored.
+* Your device's MAC address is hashed on your device.
+It never leaves your device in its original, unaltered form.
+The hashed value is sent to this application's backend server and stored for later reference.

+Hashing functions are a one-way process that serve to anonymize your personal data by irreversibly changing them.
+Once hashed, they can never be unhashed or traced back to their original values.

+### Contact

+For inquires about data privacy or any related concerns, please contact:

+Wayne Heaney - **xr.on.linux@gmail.com**